NomzzNJS/API-Weather-WebAPP/README.md

 # API-Weather-WebAPP

-I made a Weather WebApp leveraging the OpenWeatherMap API, using HTML, CSS and vanilla JavaScript.
+<p>I made a Weather WebApp leveraging the OpenWeatherMap API, using HTML, CSS and vanilla JavaScript.</p>
 <br>
 ---------------------------------------------------------------------------------------------------------------------------------------------------------